 400° Fahrenheit (200°C) is the perfect temperature for your Mediterranean roasted vegetables.
 Place the pan in the middle rank of your oven and cover it with parchment paper.
 Remove it halfway and let your veggies get a crispy, perfectly browned exterior and a fork-tender interior.
 This is a safe way to preserve a steady temperature and prevent veggies from starting to burn before the inside has a chance to cook through.

 Two choices here.
-When your veggies are softened enough, either you sprinkle feta crumbles over them or you take another step and make the easiest and most delicious yogurt-feta dressing.
-The dressing that your picky eaters are going to love along with their veggies.
+When your veggies are softened enough, either sprinkle feta crumbles over them or take another step and make the easiest and most delicious yogurt-feta dressing.
+The dressing that your picky eaters will love along with their veggies.
 It worked like a charm for me so you don’t have anything to lose.
 Just give it a try!
 Don’t forget to tell me how it went.
 Because if my recipe makes at least one child eat more veggies, this blog has a purpose and a good reason to exist.

-This is a versatile dish.
-In Greece, it is served as a main dish along with feta cheese or feta crumbles and a homemade slice of whole wheat crusty bread or pita bread to soak up the juices at the end.
+Briami is a versatile dish.
+In Greece, it is served as a main dish along with feta cheese or feta crumbles and a homemade slice of whole wheat crusty bread or pita bread to soak up the juices.

 However, it can be an amazing appetizer, side dish, or served over your favorite grain (pasta, rice, farro, barley, quinoa) or along with meat like the famous moussaka or this stuffed eggplant or this lamb dish.
 It can equally be served with fish like this baked cod.

 My clan loves it warm right out of the oven but it is delicious when served at room temperature as well.
-However, my absolute best way to enjoy this dish is the following two days.
-The olive oil-tomato-herb mixture is absorbed by the veggies and they are so sweet and caramelized beyond belief.
+However, my best way to enjoy this dish is the following two days.
+The veggies have already absorbed the oil-tomato-herb mixture and are caramelized beyond belief.

 Don’t forget to serve it with a glass of white wine!
 A chilling Chardonnay, a Greek Malagouzia, or Assyrtico are excellent choices.